Articles in this section

 2. Local management - stream setup and monitoring

-3. Media - transport stream data (there could be any number of media interfaces.
-There can be any number of 'Media' interfaces
+3. Media - transport stream data: there can be any number of 'Media' interfaces